-I am pleased to report that for the year ended 30 September 2017, UDG Healthcare is fully compliant with the requirements of the UK Corporate Governance Code.
-Details of our work during the year are set out in the following pages.
+I am pleased to report that for the year ended 30 September 2019, UDG Healthcare is again fully compliant with the requirements of the 2016 U.K. Corporate Governance Code.
+We also note that the New Code (as defined below) comes into effect for UDG Healthcare from 1 October 2019 although, as you will see elsewhere in this Report, we have already adopted new practices ahead of time and on foot of these requirements.
+We set out important details of our work during the year on the following pages.

 The Board has seen a number of changes during 2019.
 With Philip Toomey stepping down at our 2019 AGM and in anticipation of the pending retirements of Chris Brinsmead and Chris Corbin at the 2020 AGM, we were delighted to welcome Peter Chambré and Shane Cooke to the Board in February 2019.
 In common with Erik van Snippenberg, who joined in the summer of 2018, both Peter and Shane bring many years’ industry and M&A experience to the Board, and both have worked in very senior roles in U.S.-based and focused companies.
 Please see page 61 for further details.
 Sadly, Nancy Miller-Rich has recently indicated that due to increasing other commitments, she is not in a position to go forward for re-election at the upcoming AGM.
 We have thus begun the process of seeking a replacement.